Egyptian vulture: Distribution and movements

 Egyptian vultures are widely distributed across the Old World with their breeding range from southern Europe to northern Africa east to western and southern Asia.
 They are rare vagrants in Sri Lanka.
 They occur mainly on the dry plains and lower hills.
 In the Himalayas, they go up to about 2000 m in summer.
 In Armenia, breeding pairs have been found up to 2,300 meters a.s.l.

 Most Egyptian vultures in the subtropical zone of Europe migrate south to Africa in winter.
 Vagrants may occur as far south as in South Africa although they bred in the Transkei region prior to 1923.
 They nest mainly on rocky cliffs, sometimes adopting ledges on tall buildings in cities and on large trees.
 Like many other large soaring migrants, they avoid making long crossings over water.
 Italian birds cross over through Sicily and into Tunisia making short sea crossings by passing through the islands of Marettimo and Pantelleria with rare stops on the island country of Malta.
 Those that migrate through the Iberian Peninsula cross into Africa over the Strait of Gibraltar while others cross further east through the Levant.
 In summer, some African birds fly further north into Europe and vagrants have been recorded in England, Ireland, and southern Sweden.

 Migrating birds can sometimes cover 500 km in a single day until they reach the southern edge of the Sahara, 3500 to 5500 km from their summer home.
 Young birds that have not reached breeding age may overwinter in the grassland and semi-desert regions of the Sahel.

+Fossil record

+Fossils of the Egyptian vulture found in the Nefud Desert of Saudi Arabia are estimated to date to the Middle Pleistocene about 500,000 years ago.